10 Things To Do When Building or Refreshing Your Brand

 Everyone who works for your company is an ambassador for your brand.
 Whether you’re the receptionist, sales person, Marketing Director or CEO, either behind the scenes or in front of the customer, every touch point and interaction you have with your audience reflects on your company.
 Customers remember their experiences with brands, both positive and negative.
 Be sure to always represent your brand in a positive way.
 You will be remembered for it, no matter how small the interaction or transaction.
 Be transparent with your brand strategy to the team and develop a complete communications toolbox.
 It will allow everyone to speak confidently and consistently about your company, the products and the services that you offer.

 These 10 things are essential when building or refreshing your brand.
 Engaging with an outside consultancy will make it easier to make the journey.
 76West has developed a process called Compass, which helps companies have a shared purpose and common goals towards their brand development.
 Our approach exposes opportunities and strategically lays the framework for building or refreshing a brand.

-Read how 76West can help your company with the 76West Compass.
+Read how@nbsp;76West can help your company with the 76West Compass.